b-lowney/MDDI/README.md

 Real data examples seen in the paper are not available for confidentiality reasons.
 The trained neural network used for the real data examples was trained on a large quantity of real and synthetic data and thus to achieve a similar result, training on real data is necessary.
+Actual results may vary dependent on hardware (for speed) and due to the random nature of each trained network.